The Crooks relation in optical spectra - universality in work distributions for weak local quenches

-Two different measurements are necessary to explore this relation in experiment, one to determine the absorption and one to obtain the emission spectrum.
-However, the Crooks relation can also be measured in a single experiment for weak local perturbations: the emission and absorption spectra are directly related to each other such that in second order renormalized perturbation theory Eq.~(\ref{eq_Crooks_Abs}) holds.
+Two different measurements, absorption and emission, are necessary to explore this relation in experiment.
+However, the Crooks relation can also be measured in a single experiment in case of weak local perturbations where Eq.~(\ref{eq_Crooks_Abs}) holds as will be shown below.
 This has the additional advantage as opposed to the exact relation in Eq.~(\ref{eq_Crooks_Abs_Em}) that also the experiment specific constants $\kappa_A$ and $\kappa_E$ drop out.

+Eqs.~(\ref{eq_def_P},\ref{eq_G_A},\ref{eq_G_E}) show the formal equivalence between work distribution functions and optical x-ray edge spectra.
+In conventional experiments the work distribution function is sampled by recording in each realization the work performed.
+The full distribution function is successively built up jointly over all work values.
+Optical spectra, however, are recorded differently.
+The outcome of a measurement is not the work performed.
+Instead one obtains directly the probability for photon absorption (or emission) at a given frequency $\omega$ (work performed).
+The full distribution function is then constructed by sweeping the laser through all relevant frequencies.

+The advantage of measuring work distributions via optical spectra is that the absorbed photon carries out the sequence of measuring the energy in the initial state, applying the perturbation, and measuring the energy of the final state, in a single step.
+It can be absorbed or emitted only in case when its frequency $\omega$ matches precisely the energy difference between the system's initial and final state.
+The disadvantage is that only specific local perturbations and only specific protocols (sudden switchings) can be implemented.

 \emph{Crooks relation in a single spectrum.} Suppose $V$ is the unitary transformation that diagonalizes the Hamiltonian $H$.
-As it is well known for generic weak coupling impurity problems~\cite{Flow_equation} the diagonalized Hamiltonian, $V H V^\dag=H_0+\Delta F$, is given by the unperturbed one in the thermodynamic limit up to a constant $\Delta F$~\cite{bound_states}.
-The shift $\Delta F$ is the free energy difference between $H$ and $H_0$.
-More details about the unitary transformation will be given below.
-This relation between the diagonalized Hamiltonian $H$ and $H_0$ allows to write the dynamical correlation functions $G_{A/E}(t)$ in terms of overlaps between $V$ and $V^\dag$:
+In the following we normal order Hamiltonians relative to the finite temperature initial mixed state~\cite{Wick}.
+For generic weak coupling impurity problems the diagonalized Hamiltonian can be represented as~\cite{Supplementary_information}

+in the thermodynamic limit~\cite{bound_states} where $\Delta F$ denotes the free energy difference between the systems described by $H$ and $H_0$ at the same temperature $T$.
+The appearance of temperature in this equation can be understood from the normal ordering procedure~\cite{Supplementary_information}.
+As a consequence of Eq.~(\ref{diag_ident}), the dynamical correlation functions $G_{A/E}(t)$ can be written as: